Sunshipeng/learngit/readme.txt

 Git is a distributed version control system.
 Git is a free software distributed under GPL.
 Git has a mutable index call stage.
-Git tracks changes of files
+Git tracks changes of files.
+Create a new branch is quick.